web-sujal/recipeapp-mern/README.md

 # frontend :

+1. refactor createRecipe ingredients input to single input in which ingredients are separated by coma
 1. remove alerts with shadcn toasts
 1. add `react-dropzone` feature while creating recipe
 1. dynamic wallpaper changing after 5 sec on auth page